What does it feel like when ribs are broken? Changes in the area of the rib injury

 • multiple – several ribs are damaged.

-At the site of localization, rib fractures can be:
+Depending on the location, rib fractures can be:

 • bilateral - the ribs of the right and left sides of the chest are damaged.

-Fenestrated fracture - damage to the rib in two places, resulting in the formation of a mobile bone fragment.
+A fenestrated fracture is damage to a rib in two places, resulting in the formation of a mobile bone fragment.

 Depending on the location of the bone fragments, a rib fracture can be: